OS grid reference

 In 1828 the church was described as being in “tolerable repair” and “tolerably furnished with all things convenient for the country church”.
 This is frustratingly vague!
 Could this be before the Georgian restoration?
 Or after?
 We do know that, between 1813 and 1828 it was served by a non-resident minister, who was the vicar at several South Pembrokeshire churches, but who, in fact, lived at Emsworth, Hampshire!

 When we came to its rescue, St Andrew’s was in a sorry state: Its fine Georgian windows rotten, the glass kicked in.
 Its walls damp.
 Its roof leaking.
 Its box pews streaked with bird and bat droppings.
-Nowadays, it’s looking much more cheerful.
-And it’s open every day.
+In 2022, a grant from Cadw’s maintanance and minor repairs fund enabled us to tackle a build-up of bird nest and feeding debris in the roof, which was causing the timber ceiling to sag and decay.

 The churchyard is also a haven for wildflowers such as primroses, bluebells and cowslips, and ground nesting birds like the warbler or chiffchaff.
 The church is just 300m north of Trefael burial chamber.